High Efficiency Image File Format: JPEG compression formats in HEIF files

 In 2017, Apple announced that it would adopt HEIC as the default image format in its new operating systems, gradually replacing JPEG.

-Both AVIF and HEIC are currently being considered as possible replacements for the universal JPEG format because, among other technical contributions, both can reduce file size by about 50% while maintaining equivalent quality.

 WXAM, SharpP

-The proprietary image format WXAM or wxHEPC developed by Tencent and used e.g. within WeChat is apparently based upon HEVC, as is SharpP, also known as TPG (Tiny Portable Graphics), which was developed by their SNG division.
+The proprietary image format WXAM (or wxHEPC) developed by Tencent (used within, e.g., WeChat) is apparently based upon HEVC, as is SharpP, which was developed by their SNG (Social Network Group) division.
 However, their container format may not be HEIF-compatible.
-TPG may also use AVS2.
+In March 2017, SharpP switched to AVS2 and was renamed TPG (Tiny Portable Graphics).